shipyardapp/Shipyard-Documentation/docs/reference/triggers/on-demand-triggers.md

 ## Definition

 On the top navigation pane for every Vessel and Fleet, you are given a **Run Now** button in the top-right.
 Clicking this button will cause the Vessel or Fleet to schedule a voyage immediately.
 You will then be re-directed to the newly created log.

-- For Vessel logs, live data and output will be shown without you needing to refresh.
+Live data and output will be shown without you needing to refresh.
-- For Fleet logs, you'll need to manually refresh the page to see updates.

 ## Screenshots